-According to this proposal, achieving Nature Positive by 2030 requires outcomes that can be measured by quantifying the maintenance and improvement of natural processes, ecosystems and species over time.
+According to this proposal, achieving Nature Positive by 2030 requires outcomes which can be measured by quantifying the maintenance and improvement of natural processes, ecosystems and species over time.
 The proposal includes a list of metrics to choose from, including carbon storage and habitat extent.

-Many corporate actors would choose to measure carbon storage and habitat extent because these are among the easiest to fulfill and can easily be applied with offsetting schemes.
+Many corporate actors would choose to measure carbon storage and habitat extent because these are among the easiest to fulfil and can easily be applied with offsetting schemes.
 However, these metrics are not the best indicators for biodiversity and ecosystem functions.
-For example, carbon sequestration can be done through tree plantations with species that capture large amounts of carbon but are very poor for biodiversity outcomes6; and it has been demonstrated that metrics based on habitat attributes, such as extent, tend to be overly simplistic and do not fully capture individual species’ ecological needs, leading to the risk of trading away critical habitat7.
+For example, carbon sequestration can be done through tree plantations with species that capture large amounts of carbon but are very poor for biodiversity outcomes; and it has been demonstrated that metrics based on habitat attributes, such as extent, tend to be overly simplistic and do not fully capture individual species’ ecological needs, leading to the risk of trading away critical habitat.

 Who is benefitting from and supporting Nature Positive?